component-driven/cypress-axe/README.md

 Set of options passed into rules or checks, temporarily modifying them.
 This contrasts with axe.configure, which is more permanent.

-The keys consist of [those accepted by `axe.run`'s options argument](https://www.deque.com/axe/documentation/api-documentation/#parameters-axerun) as well as a custom `includedImpacts` key.
+The keys consist of [those accepted by `axe.run`'s options argument](https://www.deque.com/axe/documentation/api-documentation/#parameters-axerun), a custom `includedImpacts` key, and `retries`/`interval` keys for retrying the check.

 The `includedImpacts` key is an array of strings that map to `impact` levels in violations.
 Specifying this array will only include violations where the impact matches one of the included values.
 Possible impact values are "minor", "moderate", "serious", or "critical".

+The `retries` key is an integer that specifies how many times to retry the check if there are initial findings.
+The `interval` key is an integer that specifies the number of milliseconds to wait between retries, and defaults to `1000` (one second).
+If `retries` is not specified, the check will only be run once.
+Use this option to account for dynamic content that may not be fully loaded when the check is first run.

 Filtering based on impact in combination with the `skipFailures` argument allows you to introduce `cypress-axe` into tests for a legacy application without failing in CI before you have an opportunity to address accessibility issues.
 Ideally, you would steadily move towards stricter testing as you address issues.